Gokulmazz/Gokulmazz/README.md

 - 👋 Hi, I’m @Gokulmazz
+-✍ Inspired by Elon musk..
 - 👀 I’m interested in learning tech stuffs
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some
 - 📫 How to reach me ...

 <!---